 Scouts also question Aguilar’s defense.
 It’s a big flaw in his game but the Indians believe that he can develop into an average defender with time.

 Age is the final thing holding Aguilar back from becoming a blue-chip prospect.
 At 21 he isn’t old, but for someone who has yet to reach Double-A he probably won’t see the majors until he’s at least 23 or 24.
 The longer it takes for him to join the MLB team, the less of an asset he is to the Tribe.

 So the question is: Is Aguilar a solid prospect?
 Despite his plate discipline issues and age, Aguilar could potentially develop into a solid Major League first baseman.
 It’s too early to make predictions with any certainty, but his main issues seem to be correctable.
 His struggles with off-speed pitches and questionable defense will stop him from being a true impact player, but if he continues to improve he could turn out to be a solid asset a few years down the road.

-Topics: Jesus Aguilar
+Tags: Jesus Aguilar